kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

 1. Type **y** and hit Enter to proceed.
     > **Note**: Proceed to the next step if you are not prompted for this.

-1. In the [Azure portal](https://portal.azure.com), navigate to the **openai-<inject key="DeploymentID" enableCopy="false"/>** resource group, and then select your Storage Account with the `functions` suffix from the list of resources.
+1. In the [Azure portal](https://portal.azure.com), navigate to the **openai-<inject key="DeploymentID" enableCopy="false"/>** resource group, and then select your Storage Account with the `azfunctions` suffix from the list of resources.

     ![](images/storage-functions-new.png)